mfherbst/dissertation/README.md

 ... or you try what is explained in the next section.

 ## Build the thesis without `molsturm`
-The continuous integration system I employ for testing the latex builds does not install molsturm.
+The continuous integration system, which is employed to build the published pdfs does not install `molsturm`.
 Much rather it uses some statically generated data to get around this.
 If you want to do the same, this is roughly what you need to do
 ```sh
 # Checkout repos